 IRP, known as the Invoice Registration Portal is instrumental in validating the genuineness of the invoices used in the GST ecosystem.
 It generates and assigns IRN to every GST invoice.

-The infrastructure to support the trial version of the e-invoicing system was made available for voluntary use from 1st January 2020.
+The infrastructure to support the trial version of the e-invoicing system was first made available for voluntary use from 1st January 2020.
 The Invoice Registration Portal (IRP) plays a key role in running the show.

 The Invoice Registration Portals are entities that act as Registrars and operate through a website for assigning Invoice Reference Numbers (IRN) to each invoice/credit note/debit note.
 The invoice details can be uploaded onto the Invoice Registration Portal using a prescribed mode for the purpose of either generating or validating the Invoice Reference Number (IRN) of the invoice uploaded.
 Only such invoices with an authorised IRN will be considered valid as per law.